maes2069/FormExercise_Code/FormApp_Python/README.md

 # Install virtualenv (if not installed)
 pip install virtualenv

-# Create and navigate to project directory
+# Navigate to project directory
 cd /path/to/your/project

 # Create virtual environment